nmeum/insomnia/README.md

 * [tmux][tmux hompepage] >= [2.9][tmux pr 1487]
 * awk with `fflush()` (not in [POSIX.1‐2008][posix issue 634])

+## Installation

+To build and install insomnia run the following commands:

+	$ make
+	$ make install

+Consult the `GNUmakefile` for environment variables which can be used to configure the installation.
+The variable `LIBDIR` is special and needs to be set for both targets `make` and `make install`.

+In case you don't want to install insomnia globally but just want to experiment with it compile insomnia using the following commands:

+	$ export LIBDIR="$(pwd)/lib"
+	$ make

 ## Usage

-hii needs to be built by invoking the following command:

-	$ make

-Afterwards the generated `insomnia` script can be invoked as follows:
+After a successful installation `insomnia` can be invoked as follows:

-	$ ./insomnia irc.hackint.eu '#hii'
+	$ insomnia irc.hackint.eu '#hii'

 This will only work if an `hii` instance for `irc.hackint.eu` is already running in the background and if the user already joined the `#hii`